 Despite this recantation, detectives pushed ahead and interviewed Paul and Jimmy Lee.
 They also interviewed Paul’s wife, Mary Jenkins, for around eight hours.
 It was during this lengthy interview that Mary confessed to witnessing Fred, Paul, and Jimmy Lee kill Donna.

 The detectives conducting this interview said it was recorded.
 However, the tape was never produced because it was lost in the mail.
-Yet, following the interview, in the fall of 1994, Fred and Paul were both charged with Deliberate Homicide, Aggravated Kidnapping, and Robbery.
+Following the interview, in the fall of 1994, Fred and Paul were both charged with Deliberate Homicide, Aggravated Kidnapping, and Robbery.

 Convicted based on unreliable testimony

-Several months later, in January 1995, a forensic psychiatrist examined Mary who had given the testimony implicating Fred and Paul.
-After this examination, it was concluded that Mary suffered from dementia, organic brain damage, and had an IQ of 70.
+In January 1995, a forensic psychiatrist examined Mary, who had given the testimony implicating Fred and Paul.
+The psychiatrist concluded that Mary suffered from dementia and organic brain damage and had an IQ of 70.
 An IQ of this level was low enough to suggest restricted mental capacity.
 She died within five years of the trial from complications related to Alzheimer’s Disease.

-Mary was declared competent despite these diagnoses demonstrating her restricted mental capacity.
+The Court declared Mary competent to testify despite the results of the examination.
 The case’s prosecutor, Mike McGrath, who went on to become the Chief Justice of the Montana Supreme Court, went as far as to declare that he did not have a case against Fred and Paul without Mary’s testimony.

 A new suspect emerges

-In 2015, MTIP filed a motion for DNA testing of physical evidence from the crime scene including vaginal swabs, hair fibers, fingernail clippings, rope, and a cigarette butt found near Donna’s body.
-District Court Judge Kathy Seeley granted the motion in August of 2016.
+In 2015, MTIP took on the case and filed a motion for DNA testing of physical evidence from the crime scene, including vaginal swabs, hair fibers, fingernail clippings, rope, and a cigarette butt found near Donna’s body.
+District Court Judge Kathy Seeley granted the motion in August 2016.